TechwriterSSchmidt/PumpVolumeTest/README.md

 # Smart Pump Calibrator (ESP32-S3)

-This firmware is a sophisticated analysis tool for 12V metering pumps (chain oilers).
-Unlike simple timers, it uses **Auto-Calibration** and **Stability Analysis** to find the perfect flow settings where the pump and hydraulic system work in resonance.
+This firmware is a automatic analysis tool for 12V metering pumps (chain oilers).
+It uses **Auto-Calibration** and **Stability Analysis** to find the perfect flow settings where the pump and hydraulic system work in resonance.

 ## Hardware Setup
 *   **Microcontroller**: ESP32-S3